The national curriculum for mathematics aims to ensure that all pupils:

-We have adopted an approach of teaching for mastery which allows children to develop their mathematical fluency without resorting to rote learning.
-This also supports children in being able to solve non-routine maths problems without having to memorise procedures.
+At Weald Rise Primary School, we follow a Mastery approach using the ‘Maths No Problem’ scheme of work.
+When taught to master maths, children develop their mathematical fluency without resorting to rote learning and are able to solve non-routine maths problems without having to memorise procedures.

 ‘A new way of thinking and teaching’